Aarhus pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Aarhus tomorrow?

-On 26 June 2026, pollen conditions in Aarhus will be different from today, with cypress, grass increasing
+On 17 July 2026, pollen conditions in Aarhus will be different from today, with grass at medium levels

 Is pollen expected to decrease in Aarhus this week?